komma-softhouse/filament-verifactu-docs/README.md

 }
 ```

-Bearer keys are generated per issuer from `VerifactuSettingsPage` in the
+Bearer keys are generated per issuer from `VerifactuSettingsPage` or the
-panel.
+API panel page.

 A host that built its own `FiscalDocument` (again, plain Eloquent — create
 the `FiscalDocument`/`DocumentLine` rows and call
 `app(Komma\Verifactu\Documents\Services\DocumentGate::class)->complete($document)`
 directly, no Filament UI required) can send it to FACe or FACeB2B the same
-way:
+way.
+The `seller_*` fields are optional — the issuer's fiscal address and
+the Facturae settings resolve them exactly as the panel does; send them
+only to override.
+The three DIR3 centres, the contract reference and the
+embedded-PDF flag travel too:

 ```
-POST /api/verifactu/face/send        (FACe — needs dir3_code + recipient_email)
+POST /api/v1/verifactu/face/send        (FACe — needs dir3_code + recipient_email)
-POST /api/verifactu/faceb2b/send     (FACeB2B — routes by buyer_nif, no DIR3)
+POST /api/v1/verifactu/faceb2b/send     (FACeB2B — routes by buyer_nif, no DIR3)
 Authorization: Bearer vf_...
 Content-Type: application/json

 {
   "document_id": 42,
-  "seller_address": "Av.
-Rosalía de Castro 24", "seller_post_code": "15960", "seller_town": "Ribeira", "seller_province": "A Coruña",
   "buyer_name": "Concello de Ribeira", "buyer_nif": "P1507400H",
-  "recipient_email": "notificaciones@ribeira.gal", "dir3_code": "L01150737"
+  "recipient_email": "notificaciones@ribeira.gal",
+  "dir3_code": "L01150737",
+  "dir3_gestor": null, "dir3_tramitador": null,
+  "contract_reference": "EXP 2026/0042",
+  "attach_pdf": true
 }
 ```

 ## FACe and FACeB2B lifecycle

-Beyond sending, this plugin keeps a full FACe history with three actions:
+Beyond sending, this plugin keeps a full FACe history: **download**
-**download** re-streams the already-signed `.xsig` stored on the
+re-streams the already-signed `.xsig` stored on the submission; **resend**
-submission; **resend** reuses that same stored XML (never rebuilds or
+reuses that same stored XML (never rebuilds or re-signs it); **view XML**
-re-signs it); **check registration** confirms the registry number is
+shows the exact delivered Facturae pretty-printed; and **check
+registration** polls FACe, maps its tramitación codes (registered · paid ·
+rejected) and persists the new status on the submission — a town hall
+marking the invoice paid shows up in the history.
+Every submission runs a
+**pre-flight validator** first (totals against the engine's own math,
+IBAN mod-97, the three DIR3 centres, duplicate contract references).
-still known to FACe.
-The DIR3 code used for a registered send is
+The DIR3 codes used for a registered send are remembered per (issuer,
-remembered per (issuer, recipient NIF) and pre-fills the next invoice to
+recipient NIF) and pre-fill the next invoice to the same public body —
-the same public body — manageable from its own directory screen in the
+manageable from its own directory screen in the panel.

-panel.
+Two more Facturae flows live next to the send action: **generate without
+submitting** (signed `.xsig`, or an unsigned `.xml` to inspect or run
+through an external validator first), and **from PDF/photo (OCR)** — an
+invoice that already exists on paper is transcribed literally (amounts
+copied verbatim, never recomputed) into a standalone Facturae, downloaded
+or delivered straight to FACe.

 FACeB2B counterparties manage invoice state themselves rather than the
 public administration, so it exposes a materially larger lifecycle than